YASARA can accelerate molecular dynamics

 disadvantage at all.

 To keep the GPU busy, a fast CPU is required.
-Depending on
+Depending on your budget,

 because they combine a significantly higher price tag with a low clock